 My thoughts … Holy Smokes!
 I had no idea that linking to me would increase your search results by 10 times.
 Wow!

-I always knew that by accepting invitations, I broadly help others expand their own networks (due to Linkedin’s ability to network 3 degrees away) because my total network is over 25M+ business leaders on this system.
+I always knew that by accepting invitations, I broadly help others expand their own networks (due to Linkedin’s ability to network 3 degrees away) because my total network is over 35M+ business and technology leaders on this system.
 But I had no idea that the increase could bring such a huge increase in search inclusion.

 This means that by linking to a single well connected hub, J.L. was able increase his visibility to Linkedin’s search engine 10x.

 What does that mean for other job seekers?
 I think it shows just how valuable hubs can be to your search efforts.
 It doesn’t mean run out and connect to me and all of your problems will be solved (though you are welcome to).
 What it does mean is that connecting to one or two dozen hubs is a great way to expand your network – and a great way to improve your visibility in search.

 We are not elusive – we can’t be, even if we wanted to be, simply due to the size of our networks.
 Just go to Linkedin’s advanced search (people search, not inbox or company) and choose criteria that’s relevant … location, industry, company, function (paid feature), seniority (paid feature).
 On the other hand, you can just search globally without any criteria.
 Either way you decide to search, the important trick is to use the “Sort by” drop down menu at the bottom of the advanced search criteria page … Choose “Connections”.
 This will display the most connected people on Linkedin based on your other search criteria.